Quantum-circuit algorithms for many-body topological invariant and Majorana zero mode: Summary and Discussion

 \section{Summary and Discussion}

 For realizing the long-term FTQC, topological states of matter are important, while the QC algorithms to determine topological invariant are still not sufficient.
 In this paper, we propose the QC algorithm for topological invariant by using time evolution.
-Since this algorithm requires the ground state with keeping the fermion parity, we also show the VQE method conserving the parity.
-In addition, we propose how to visualize the MZM in the QC, and demonstrate it on the QC simulator, qulacs~\cite{Suzuki2021}, in the classical computer.
+Since this algorithm requires the GS with keeping the fermion parity, we also show the parity-selected VQE method.
+In addition, we propose how to visualize the MZM by the QC algorithm, and demonstrate it on the QC simulator, qulacs~\cite{Suzuki2021}, in the classical computer.

-As the result of parity-conserved VQE calculations, we find that the ground states with odd parity are comparably difficult to be obtained.
+As the result of parity-selected VQE calculations, we find that the GSs with odd parity are comparably difficult to be obtained.
 The non-uniform initial state before unitary operations in the QC may affect the convergence in the shallow QC.
-In the QC algorithm of topological invariant, we clarify that introducing the damping factor and the cutoff time only gives a slight change in the size and angle of the Anderson pseudo vector, but keeps the topological invariant.
+In the QC algorithm of topological invariant, we clarify that introducing the damping factor and the cutoff time only gives a slight change in the size and angle of the MB Anderson pseudo vector, but keeps the topological invariant.
 This feature guarantees the stability of our algorithms even with an inevitable noise in NISQ devices, while the shallow QC due to the short coherent time might make the topological character somewhat unstable.
 Then, to execute our algorithms in NISQ devices, combining with error mitigation techniques and long time evolution algorithms will be crucial.
 Alternatively, for the visualization of the MZM, our algorithm only requires the shallow QC, and thus, its demonstration is possible even in current NISQ devices.